zainrimsha92-collab/careercraft_AI/README.md

 # 📸 Screenshots

-Add screenshots of the following pages.
+The following screenshots showcase the main features and user interface of CareerCraft AI.

 ### 🏠 Home Page